Teaching & Education

 - 22.45 Bedtime (or 22.30)

-Our varied programme of both sporting and non-sporting activities includes football, volleyball, tennis, swimming, barbecues and concerts.
+Our programme of activities includes football, basketball, volleyball, frisbee, baseball, tennis and swimming.

 There is also a variety of non-sporting activities on the programme.